DryStoneGarden

 Surprisingly Comfortable

 Ahhh, nice, soft basalt.
-My crew never saw a flat surface they didn’t know how to utilize.
+My crew never saw a flat surface that couldn’t be slept on.

 (more…)